justEhmadSaeed/quizdom/README.md

 ## 🚀 Configuration Guidlelines

-- Create an account on firebase.google.com and add the API key in the src/firebase/firebase.js file.
+- Create an account on firebase.google.com and add the API key in the .env file.
 - Add the MongoDB API key (either local server key or from the Atlas MongoDB remote server) in backend/src/server.js.
 - Install MongoDB Server if you want to use the database locally.
-  Install Node.js to use npm and node services.
+- Install Node.js to use npm and node services.
 - Open a terminal with the path set to the root directory of the project and run `npm install` command to install the required packages.
 - Open a new terminal with the path set to the backend directory of the project and run `npm install` command to install the required packages.
 - After successful installation of all packages, run command `npm start` in the terminal with the path set to the root directory and wait for the project to initiate.